 Nearly 200 different trees are targeted by bagworms.
 These parasites are native to North America, but primarily infest the eastern and southeastern regions of the country.

-It is nearly impossible to see bagworms when they are in their larvae caterpillar stage, at least with the naked eye.
+It is nearly impossible to see bagworms when they are in their larvae caterpillar stage without a magnifying device.
 You do not typically know that the trees on your homestead are infested with bagworms until they create the “bags” that contain are dangling from leaf filed branches.

 There are multiple different species of bagworms – also commonly referred to as webworms.
 These tiny pests are capable of consuming up to 80% of the trees they infest.

 The pouches that bagworms spin are created from both their silk, and small amounts of foliage that their host tree, plant, or shrub, provides.
 The larvae use the silk strands like parachutes to move about their host.

 They weave the matter tightly together to both hide and strengthen the bag.
 A bagworm pouch is filled with eggs that grow into larvae that are typically 2 inches (about 30 to 50 mm) long.